Skip to contents

 #> [,1] [,2] [,3]

-Obviously the weight of the prior mean is much larger for the intercept than for the effects of the Weeks and Screens.
+Obviously the weight of the prior mean is much larger for the intercept than for the effects of Budget and Screens.
 Together with the high value of the posterior mean of the intercept this explains the considerable shrinkage to zero of the intercept, whereas the effects of the two covariates are almost unshrunk.

 6.3 Regression Analysis under the Semi-Conjugate Prior